Analog-Labs/chain-connectors/chains/polkadot/server/README.md

 ### `block`:

 This function takes `PartialBlockIdentifier` which contains a block index or hash and returns block transaction and operations happened in that transaction.

-### `block_transaction`:

-This function takes:
-`block`: Which is a block identifier of block from which we want to fetch transaction from.
-`tx`: Transaction identifier of transaction we want to fetch.
-And returns a specific transaction and its operations within specified block.

 ### `faucet`: